Into Film Clubs

-The Into Film Festival - the world's largest free youth film festival - returns to screens across the UK this autumn, taking place from 7 - 23 November and with over 3,000 free screenings and special events in 600 venues across England, Scotland, Wales and Northern Ireland.
+The Into Film Festival - the world's largest free youth film festival - returns to screens across the UK this autumn, taking place from 7 - 23 November and with 2,600 free screenings of over 150 films and special events in 550 venues across England, Scotland, Wales and Northern Ireland.

 Now in its sixth phenomenally successful year - having welcomed 485,000 5-19 year old students and their teachers in 2017 - the 2018 edition promises to be more exciting than ever.

 I still can't believe such a stunning resource was made available to us.
 Next year, I plan to make more use of the Festival and provide access for more learners in our school communityTeacher, Into Film Festival 2017

 The annual Into Film Festival is free to all students and educators and supports education through a carefully curated programme of films and events suitable for Primary, Secondary and Sixth Form students with topical themes, resources, debates, special events and careers activities.
 The Festival uses the power and magic of film - from exclusive preview screenings of new blockbusters to screenings of popular classics - to engage young minds in a broad range of topics from foreign language film, documentaries, animation, classics and hidden gems from the archive, all mapped against curricula from across the four nations and regions.

 My students want more, they want to go to the cinema more, they're buzzing!
 Job done, mission accomplished!Teacher, Into Film Festival 2017